fredvs/uos/readme.txt

 .
 Listen to multiple input and output.

+uos uses:
-uos uses the SoundTouch, PortAudio, SndFile and Mpg123 audio libraries.
+PortAudio, SndFile, Mpg123 audio libraries and SoundTouch, Bs2b audio-effect libraries.

 Included in the package:
 .
 Examples fpGUI, LCL and console.